google/WebFundamentals/src/content/en/updates/2020/10/http-cache-partitioning.md

 </figure>

-Now the user comes back to `https://a.example` but this time the image (`https://x.example/doge.png`) is embedded within an iframe.
+Now the user comes back to `https://a.example` but this time the image (`https://x.example/doge.png`) is embedded in an iframe.
 In this case, the key is `https://a.example` + `https://a.example` + `https://x.example/doge.png` and a cache hit occurs.
 (Note that when the top-level site and the iframe are the same site, the resource cached with the top-level frame can be used.